creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-06-30-Shape_Aware_organ_segmentation.md

 # Introduction

 The authors study the case of organ segmentation.
-Methods using CNNs (2D and 3D) output segmentation map for which **anatomical shape of organ not preserved**.
+Methods using CNNs (2D and 3D) output segmentation maps for which **the anatomical shapes of the organs are not preserved**.
 As illustrated in Figure 1, the maps also show a **lack of smoothness**, which requires a post-processing.

 ![](/collections/images/shape_aware_organ_seg/example_sdm.jpg)